FrankEssenberger/source-map-tests/README.md

 In VSC it does not work at all.
 In Webstorm it does but only if you `force step into` and only for the source files and not for the first module loading (index.js).
+But Webstorm does some strange source lookup, because the source root does not really matter as long as a file with the correct name is somewhere in the search index.
 The remote URL is not working in any case.

 ### Steps to reproduce

 - run `npm i`
-- run `src/debug-test.ts` in debug mode (see launch.json)
+- run `src/debug-test.ts` in debug mode (see launch.json or run file in .idea)
 - step into the `trimLeft()` method of the test
 - plain `.js` file is shown in debugger not the mapped file.

-You can adjust if the sourceRoot is set using a boolean variable in the `adjust-source-maps.ts`.
+In the  `adjust-source-maps.ts` there is a boolean to disable the usage of `sourceRoot`..
 Behaviour is the same if you use the source route or not.
 Source maps are not picked up by the debugger.